asangvnit/sysprog-workshop/Linux.md

 # Introduction to linux

+## Why study linux?

-Most widely used **NIX based operating system in the world today.
+It is the most widely used **NIX based operating system in the world today.
 Has many variants and forks - but `debian`, `ubuntu` and `fedora` are some of the most widely used ones.
+There is hardly a place that you will work at that does not use linux somewhere.
+It is important that you know bit more than the bare minimum.
+So lets dive in.

+## Getting started

-You can install it on your laptop directly.
-Detailed instructions can be found in [Setup](Setup.md).
+You can install linux on your laptop/desktop directly.
+Alternatively, you can use `multipass` to install it inside a `virtual machine` as per detailed instructions can be found in [Setup](Setup.md).
 Please follow those instructions (if you haven't done so already and then come back here).

-First, you connect to the `multipass ubuntu` instance you had created earlier (Those running on Windows can omit `sudo` on Window cmd prompt).
+Now we are connect to the multipass ubuntu instance `sysprog` you had created earlier (Those running on Windows can omit `sudo` on Window cmd prompt).

 ```sh
 $ sudo multipass shell sysprog